byuksel/node-module-with-unittests-template/README.md

 Configuration file for JSCS coding style checks.
 We use a modified version of Google JS coding style and full JSDoc3 checks.

 #### ./.travis.yml ####

 Wikipedia says "Travis CI is a FOSS, hosted, distributed continuous integration service used to build and test projects hosted at GitHub".
 I strongly recommend that you connect your node module to Travis-CI through Github to run continuous builds and integration tests.

+The generator puts two links to your README.md.template file, one linking an image to a *hypothetical* Travis-CI build task under your own github name.
+The generator does NOT create this build task.
+You can sign up with [Travis-CI](http://travis-ci.org) to get this working.
 You can read more on [their website](http://travis-ci.org).

 #### ./Gruntfile.js ####